Title 32: Taxation and Finance

 (1) "Person" shall include any individual, firm, partnership, association, joint stock company, corporation, trust, estate, or other entity.

 (2) "Return" means any tax return, declaration of estimated tax, license application, report, or similar document, including attachments, schedules, and transmittals, filed with the Department of Taxes.

 (3) "Return information" includes a person's name, address, date of birth, Social Security or federal identification number or any other identifying number; information as to whether or not a return was filed or required to be filed; the nature, source or amount of a person's income, payments, receipts, deductions, exemptions, credits, assets, liabilities, net worth, tax liabilities, tax payments, deficiencies or over-assessments; and any other data, from any source, furnished to or prepared or collected by the Department of Taxes with respect to any person.

 (4) "Tax administration" means the verification of a tax return or claim for credit, rebate or refund; the investigation, assessment, determination, litigation or collection of a tax liability of any person; the investigation or prosecution of a tax-related crime; or the enforcement of a tax statute.

-(6) "State" means any sovereign body politic, including, but not limited to, the United States, any state or territory thereof, and any foreign country or state or province thereof.
+(6) "State" means any sovereign body politic, including the United States, any state or territory thereof, and any foreign country or state or province thereof.